hdigital/partyfactsdata/import/ccs/readme.md

 * imported only first `party_id` of a party across waves and years
 * extracted information from codebook (no script provided)
-* Party informations are extracted from the codebooks question "A1.For which party did you stand as a candidate?"
+* party information are extracted from the codebooks question "A1.For which party did you stand as a candidate?"
 * `party_id` consist of `wave_number-T1-A1-T3`
   + `wave_number` -- no variable in the dataset
   + "dataset_620" is wave 1